+'''

 (name="qdtext")

+'''

 Note the explicit usage of quotes around the qdtext, which indicate that the value is a string.
-In RFC 2533, strings are compared using case sensitive rules, and tokens, case insensitive.
+In RFC 2533, strings are compared using case sensitive rules, and tokens are compared using case insensitive rules.

-Feature tags, as specified in RFC 2506, cannot be directly represented as header field parameters in the Contact, Accept-Contact and Reject-Contact header fields.
+Feature tags, as specified in RFC 2506 [13], cannot be directly represented as header field parameters in the Contact, Accept-Contact, and Reject-Contact header fields.
 This is due to an inconsistency in the grammars, and in the need to differentiate feature parameters from parameters used by other extensions.
 As such, feature tag values are encoded from RFC 2506 format to yield an enc-feature-tag, and then are decoded into RFC 2506 format.
 The decoding process is simple.
 If there is a leading plus (+) sign, it is removed.
 Any exclamation point (!) is converted to a colon (:) and any single quote (') is converted to a forward slash (/).
-If there was no leading plus sign, and the remainder of the encoded name was "automata", "class", "duplex", "mobility", "description", "events", "priority", "methods", "schemes", "isfocus" or "actor", the prefix "sip." is added to remainder of the encoded name to compute the feature tag name.
+If there was no leading plus sign, and the remainder of the encoded name was "audio", "automata", "class", "duplex", "data", "control", "mobility", "description", "events", "priority", "methods", "schemes", "application", "video", "actor", "isfocus", "extensions" or "text", the prefix "sip." is added to the remainder of the encoded name to compute the feature tag name.

-As an example, the Accept-Contact header:
+As an example, the Accept-Contact header field:

-Accept-Contact:\;mobility="fixed";events="!presence,winfo";language="en,de";description="<PC>";+sip.newparam;+rangeparam="#-4:+5.125"
+'''

+Accept-Contact:;mobility="fixed"

+;events="!presence,message-summary"

+;language="en,de";description="<PC>";+sip.newparam

+;+rangeparam="#-4:+5.125"

+'''